pczarn/gearley/README.md

 ## Research

-While coding and optimizing the engine, we have discovered new optimizations for parsers in the Marpa/Earley lineage, and the result is an algorithm called Panini:
+While coding and optimizing the engine, we have discovered new optimizations for parsers in the Marpa/Earley lineage, and the result is a mathematically elegant algorithm called Panini:

 1. Optimization of partial parse completion for the recognizer and the parse result.
     1.a) Application of a priority queue for orderly bottom-up completion of partial parses.
         * We use a binary heap for online sorting by priority.
         * This enables us to create a simpler parse result by building a directed acyclic graph with topological order.
-    1.b) Furthermore, in-order evaluation of the parse result and its partial parses, which is more efficient in runtime and memory use.
+    1.b) Furthermore, in-order construction of the parse result, which is more efficient in runtime and memory use.
+    1.c) We had to forbid infinite cycles.
 2. Application of a 3D bit matrix of size N x |S| x 2 for top-down prediction of partial parses and for Leo optimization.
     * We use a flat dynamic array of bits for the bit matrix.
     * A `symbol` is predicted at `input_location` when predicted[input_location][symbol][0] is set.
     * Leo optimization for LHS `symbol` at `input_location` is possible when predicted[input_location][symbol][1] is set.
 3. Removal of unreachable Earley sets for smaller memory use.
+4. Binarization of rules, as suggested in Jeffrey Kegler's Kollos documentation.
+5. TODO: Reconciling lookahead and custom events through the property of "minimal distance to the next event".

-Kudos to the Rust team for creating a language that easily enables research during coding.
+Kudos to the Rust team for creating a language that easily enables research during coding itself without the need to roll out extensive notes and documentation.

 These have already been published in this repository, never to be patented.